cyberdelia/lzo/README.md

 # lzo

 lzo implements reading and writing of lzo format compressed files for Go, following lzop format.
-It uses the lzo C libary underneath.
+It uses the lzo C library underneath.

 ## Installation